romeerez/orchid-orm/packages/docs/src/guide/columns-common-methods.md

 ## encode

-Process value for the column when inserting or updating.
+Process value for the column when creating or updating.

-Type of `input` argument will be used as type of the column when inserting and updating.
+Type of `input` argument will be used as type of the column when creating and updating.

 ```ts
 const someTable = db('someTable', (t) => ({